Radial Duality Part II: Applications and Algorithms: Radial Algorithms for Nonconcave Maximization

-We say that a set $S\subseteq \varSpace$ is {\it star-convex with respect to the origin} if every $x\in S$ has the line segment $\lambda x\in S$ for all $0\leq \lambda\leq 1$.
-This is exactly the condition needed to ensure the indicator function $\iota_{S}(x)= $ is strictly upper radial\footnote{This is essentially by definition as $v\cdot \iota_S(y/v)$ is nondecreasing in $v$ if and only if $S$ is star-convex w.r.t.~the origin.
-Then its simple to check this function is upper semicontinuous and is vacuously strictly increasing on its effective domain $\dom\iota_S = \emptyset$, which is empty.}.
+{\it Star-Convex Constraints.} Star convexity w.r.t.~the origin is exactly the condition needed to ensure the { nonstandard} indicator $\hat\iota_{S}(x)= $ is strictly upper radial\footnote{This is essentially by definition as $v\cdot \hat\iota_S(y/v)$ is nondecreasing in $v$ if and only if $S$ is star-convex w.r.t.~the origin.
+Then it is simple to check this function is upper semicontinuous and is vacuously strictly increasing on its effective domain $\dom\hat\iota_S = \emptyset$, which is empty.}.
 Then the radial dual of such a star-convex set's indicator function is given by the gauge

 Importantly, the gauge $\gamma_S(y)$ is convex if and only if $S$ is convex.
 As a result, algorithms utilizing the radial dual of star-convex constraints avoid needing difficult nonconvex orthogonal projections, replacing them with evaluating a nonconvex gauge function appearing in the objective.